 - How long does it take to get a safety certificate?

-- What kind of jobs can you get with a safety certificate?
+- What are the highest-paying jobs I can get with a safety certificate?